 The Finnish Student Health Service (FSHS) provides preventive health care, medical care, mental health care, and oral health care for Bachelor and Master’s students at the university.
 In order for you to have access to the FSHS services, you must be a member of the Student Union (HYY).
 For more information on the FSHS services, opening hours and possible fees please see the FSHS website.

-Degree students must arrange funding themselves.
-Look for the possibilities at home.
+Degree students must fund their studies themselves.
+Look for possibilities at home.
 Is there a student financial aid system in your country?
 What about grants and scholarships for studying abroad?
-Keep in mind that you can also work during studies.
-Find more information on the section “Working”.
+Keep in mind that you can also work during your studies although it should be pointed out that you cannot count on financing your studies solely by working.
+Find more information on the section Working while studying.

 Exchange students (i.e. students who register for a limited period of studies through an exchange programme) can ask their home university about scholarships for outgoing students.
 Home universities inform students about funding opportunities for their own outgoing exchange students.
 Erasmus and Nordplus grants are always awarded to students in their home country.
 Please contact the International Affairs or equivalent at your home institution or your own department for more information on grants and other benefits they may be offering.

 Visiting students, who come to study at the University outside the exchange programmes or without any institutional or departmental agreements between their home institution and the University of Helsinki, have to finance their studies themselves.

 Students already studying at the University of Helsinki can apply for e.g. the scholarships offered by the University of Helsinki Funds.
 Read more about grants and scholarships for University of Helsinki students.

 CIMO scholarships: The Finnish National Agency for Education offers a number of scholarship programmes for doctorate studies and research.
 Read more on the website.